NirmalSilwal/Data-Structure-and-Algorithm-Java-interview-kit/README.md

 ## [Interview Prep](https://github.com/NirmalSilwal/Data-Structure-and-Algorithm-Java-interview-kit/tree/master/Interview%20Prep)

-This directory has the solution to most of the famous coding interivew questions divided by topics from increasing order of difficulty and topics. **If you are time bounded, you can start practicing problems from this section directly or else from below section.**
+This directory has the solution to most of the famous coding interivew questions divided by topics from increasing order of difficulty and topics. **If you are time bounded, you can start practicing problems from this section directly or else from below section.** Find the practice questions of this directory [here](https://github.com/NirmalSilwal/Data-Structure-and-Algorithm-Java-interview-kit#question-set-from-interview-prep-directory).

 > **_NOTE:_** *This is the premium conent.*